For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 What happens if you don't pay Klarna back?

 As we mentioned above, if you don't pay Klarna back, this has been visible on your credit reports for Pay in 30 and Pay in 3 since 1st June 2022.
-It could begin to affect your credit score towards the end of 2023.
+In the future, this could start to affect your credit score.

-There is already the risk it could negatively impact your credit score if you use Klarna Financing.
+There is already the risk it could negatively impact your credit score if you use Klarna Financing/Klarna Card.

 On top of this, if you miss payments, Klarna might use a debt collection agency to recover the outstanding debt.